trueadm/ripple/README.md

 }
 ```

-### Decorators
+### Refs

-Ripple provides a consistent way to capture the underlying DOM element – decorators.
+Ripple provides a consistent way to capture the underlying DOM element – refs.
 Specifically, using
-the syntax `{@use fn}` where `fn` is a function that captures the DOM element.
+the syntax `{ref fn}` where `fn` is a function that captures the DOM element.
 If you're familiar with other frameworks, then
 this is identical to `{@attach fn}` in Svelte 5 and somewhat similar to `ref` in React.
 The hook function will receive
 the reference to the underlying DOM element.